zerodowned/New-Legacy-Harvest-System/README.md

 # New Legacy Harvest System

 Emulation for Ultima Online's New Legacy Harvest System

+Information about the commercial version of this system can be found here: https://www.uo-cah.com/new-legacy/everything-we-know

+I am no way associated with Electronic Arts, Broadsword, and any other entity regarding Ultima Online

+NOTE: This code is not capable of running on it's own, it's a system written to work as part of the ServUO program